 News and Events

-Reviewed in the Washington Post by Mark Jenkins for "Arts and Entertainment Section" December 20, 2020
+Rewview in the Washington Post by Mark Jenkins for "Arts and Entertainment Section" December 20, 2020

 The pictures in Cristy West’s Foundry Gallery show are on canvas or paper, but the mottled off-white surfaces suggest stone and concrete.
 The vernacular West calls “The Language of Marks” draws from cave paintings as well as hieroglyphics and Asian calligraphy, employed for gesture rather than meaning.
 Often, the D.C. artist achieves the mineral-like effect with paint mixed with wax to add bulk and texture.
 But the hushed “Canyon Spirits” incorporates actual sand from an area where, for added resonance, Georgia O’Keeffe used to set up her easel.